Skip to main content

 ‘Waiting was always the worst’ A burst of steam crept over the man’s bushy mustache, from his mouth, and rose silently into the air.
 The air was always humid in the cramped little laboratory.
 A hissing noise came from the large, metallic, apparatus slung over the man’s back.
 He sat and stared anxiously, his short round figure leaning forward with anticipation from the top of a barstool.
 Sweat ran in small rivulets down his face, from his fuzzy grey head, past the goggles he always wore, down to his neck where it disappeared behind the tall collar of his white leather lab coat.
 He stared, unwavering, at the side of a small metal box as if attempting to intimidate it.
 Wilhelm Klank’s handler’s watched as he (yet again) finished a small and meaningless invention.
 The men seemed like gentlemen from their appearance; nice black suits with shiny wing-tip shoes.
 Their well-groomed demeanor hid well the fact that they were killers.
 They had locked him in his lab and had been watching h...

-The Spaniard (A Lance Drecker Story)
+The Hunt Begins (A Lance Drecker Story)